ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-02.md

 <a href="/nextjs-firebase-blog-01" style="width:fit-content;margin:40px auto;display:block;text-align:center;background-color:#c2185b;color:white;padding:8px 20px;border-radius:50vw;text-decoration:none;">Read Part 1 of the "Build a Blog Site with Next.js and Firebase" series</a>

-Part 3 of this series will be published one week from today, Monday, January 18th, 2021.
+Part 3 of this series will be published about one week from today, Tuesday, January 19th, 2021.
 If you'd like to get an email notification when that happens, consider subscribing to my newsletter at [ashleemboyer.com/newsletter](/newsletter).
 As always, you can contact me through [Twitter](https://twitter.com/ashleemboyer) or [email](mailto:hello@ashleemboyer.com) if you run into any issues.

 ## Table of Contents